-This course is designed for highly self-motivated students with a continued interest in the Chinese language and culture.
+This course is only available to those students who are currently enrolled in Chinese 3H.
+It is designed for highly self-motivated students with a continued interest in the Chinese language and culture.
 In Chinese 4 Honors, there is an increased reinforcement and development of communication skills already introduced in Chinese 1, 2, and 3 Honors.
 Additional emphasis is placed on the ongoing development of reading and writing skills, as well as more in-depth presentations of Chinese characters, grammar, vocabulary, and idioms.
 Students are carefully guided through cultural and historical activities, through increased student usage of Mandarin Chinese.
 Major emphasis is placed upon learning and using the target language in a cultural context.
 Students enrolled in this course will improve their knowledge of the language through presentational, interpretive, and interpersonal modes of communication.